whatnote/Christine-Clyde-Dog-Services/README.md

 This project is my Milestone 1.
 I’ve decided to couple it with a new site for my Partner's dog walking business.
 Due to covid-19, the world has changed; home working has meant the need for dog walking isn't what it once was, but there has been a steep increase in people and families getting dogs; especially puppies.

 With this my partner, Chrissy, has taken to opportunity to retrain and up-skill her dog walking business and extend it to include puppy and dog training.
-Chrisy has started her level three diploma in Canine Behaviour And Animal Welfare.
+Chrissy has started her level three diploma in Canine Behaviour And Animal Welfare.

 Once the new normal is established, the new online presence should prove a vital tool in finding new clients.